ariefauliaa/ariefauliaa/README.md

 ## 🧠 About Me

-- 💼 Former Equity Analyst at **Nomura**, with experience across asset management and investment banking
+- 💼 Professional experience across equity research, asset management, and quantitative investing
-- 📈 Currently at a **quant hedge fund**, designing data-driven, rule-based investment systems
 - 🧮 Passionate about research-backed strategy design and robust backtesting frameworks
-- 💻 My code runs 24/7 in **VSCode** on dedicated **mini PCs** for continuous deployment
 - ☪️ I maintain alignment with **ethical and halal investing principles**

 ---